reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

      Text in the dropdown box.

-What it will look like on the web:
+resulting in the following display:

 .. dropdown:: title